dimdenGD/OldTwitter/README.md

 ## Features
 - Almost all of Twitter functionality is implemented
-- Both reverse chronological, algorithmical timelines support.
+- Both reverse chronological and algorithmical timelines support.
 And exclusive: Reverse chronological timeline with friends likes and follows (basically mix of both chrono and algo timelines)
 - Custom profile link colors supported
 - You can change custom profile link color and it'll appear for other extension users (priority: oldtwitter color db -> twitter color db -> default color)
 - Ability to enable/disable Twemoji, disable stars (favorites) back to likes (hearts), change default link color and font